lavabit/libdime/docs/style.md

 *CAUTION:* As late as 2008, in (Volatiles Are Miscompiled, and What to Do about It)[http://dl.acm.org/citation.cfm?id=1450058.1450093], all tested compilers generated some percentage of incorrect compiled code with regard to volatile accesses.
-Therefore, it is necessary to know how your compiler behaves when the standard volatile behavior is required.
+Therefore, it is necessary to know how the compiler behaves when the standard volatile behavior is required.

-Eide and Regehr tested a workaround by wrapping volatile accesses with function calls.
+The paper's authors tested a workaround by wrapping volatile accesses with function calls.
 They describe it with the intuition that "we can replace an action that compilers empirically get wrong by a different action—a function call—that compilers can get right".
 An example of this workaround is: